George Martin: Magical Mystery Tour, "All You Need Is Love", and Yellow Submarine (1967–1968)

-In May 1967, Beatles manager Brian Epstein agreed (without the Beatles' knowledge) to have the group record a song live on the world's first live global television broadcast, Our World, on 25 June.
-The band decided to record Lennon's "All You Need is Love" for the occasion, which they felt would promote a positive message to the world.
+In May 1967, Epstein agreed to have the group record a song live on the world's first live global television broadcast, Our World.
+The band decided to record Lennon's "All You Need Is Love" for the occasion.
 Martin believed it was too risky to record the entire track on the live broadcast, so he had the Beatles record a backing track on 14 June at Olympic Studios—with the unusual arrangement of Lennon on harpsichord, McCartney on double bass, Harrison on violin, and Starr on drums, with Eddie Kramer as audio engineer.
-Five days later, at EMI Studios, Martin overdubbed a piano, while Lennon added vocals and a banjo part.
-The band also asked Martin to write an orchestral score for the song, starting with the beginning of "La Marseillaise".
-The score for the fade-out of the song included bits from Bach's Inventions and Sinfonias, "Greensleeves", and "In the Mood".
-On 23 June, Martin recorded an orchestral track.
-(Though "In the Mood" was not in copyright, Glenn Miller's arrangement of the song was; this forced EMI to subsequently pay a royalty to Miller's estate.)
+The band also asked Martin to write an orchestral score, starting with the beginning of "La Marseillaise" and ending with a fade-out with bits from Johann Sebastian Bach's Inventions and Sinfonias, "Greensleeves", and "In the Mood".
+Despite some technical glitches, the Beatles, the orchestra, and the assembled crowd of Beatles friends recorded what Kenneth Womack deems a seamless live take of the song to an audience of hundreds of millions.
+"All You Need Is Love" was quickly released as a single, the first Beatles single on which Martin received a written credit as producer.